About this listing

 We prefer to err on the side of caution.
 Thank you for understanding.

-Where Dave is a master of sights and colors, Justin is a master of language arts.
-As actor, singer, writer, director, and teacher he has spent years working stages all over the United States.
+Our patriarch, Mac, was a miner, a sailor, a sculptor and a dreamer who designated his son Justin to be guardian of our Death Valley oasis.
+For the past forty years Justin worked as actor, singer, writer, director, and teacher all over the United States.
 A love of public service allowed him to enjoy an avocation in politics.
 He was six times a candidate and three times elected to public office.
 He continues to teach performance technique and public speaking and still periodically hits the road with a one man show, "Give 'em Hell Harry," about US President Harry S. Truman.
+Justin is currently researching an historical pageant to chronicle and preserve the memories of Death Valley's early pioneers.

 We love to share a campfire yarn with other lovers of art, humanity and this vast natural wilderness.
 It will be an honor to host, guide and to get to know you during your stay at our rustic retreat.